Discipline and the Cane

 The arm and wrist motion is, therefore, a complex one.
 At the beginning of the stroke, the hand leads the tip of the cane; it continues to lead throughout the descent; only at the last moment, after the shortest of follow-throughs, does the wrist halt and reverse direction slightly so that the business end of the cane "catches up" at exactly the right angle to the point of contact.
 The achievement of a good caning action is, hence a matter of some diligence and constant practise.

 The result should be a perfect stripe across the broadest part of the bottom.
-This mark will immediately appear in white as you finish the stroke; then it will fade; to re-appear (if it has been a severe stroke) within less than a minute as a thin welt.
+This mark will immediately appear in white as you finish the stroke; then it will fade, to re-appear (if it has been a severe stroke) within less than a minute as a thin welt.

-Savage blows can cut the skin and again are to be avoided at all costs.
+Savage blows can cut the skin, and again are to be avoided at all costs.